ambagwa/100-Days-Of-Code/log.md

 ## Day 03 : March 14, 2024

-**Today's progress**: I got to learn more about arrow functin syntax and got to know of the four ways of implementing them.
+**Today's progress**: I got to learn more about arrow function syntax and got to know of the four ways of implementing them.
 Also got to know that .getElementsByClassName() returrned a array-like object.
-I also learnt the different ways a spread operator(...) can be used including copying an array, concatenating arrays,passing array elementsa as arguments to a function, addding elements to an array, and copying objects.
+I also learnt the different ways a spread operator(...) can be used including copying an array, concatenating arrays,passing array elements as arguments to a function, addding elements to an array, and copying objects.
 Also learnt about the map() method that iterates through an array and works on each array element according to the given function.

-**Thoughts**: Learning javascript by my own has been the best experiebnce ever.
+**Thoughts**: Learning javascript by my own is been the best experiebnce ever.

 **Link to work**: N/A